jemmy512/book-notes/SE/refactoring-2.md

     If I see code that derives a couple of values from a record and then passes these values into a function, I like to replace those values with the whole record itself, letting the function body derive the values it needs.

-    1. Passing the whole record handles change better should the called function need more data from the whole in the future—that change would not require me to alter the parameter list.
+    1. Passing the whole record handles change better should the called function need more data from the whole in the future - that change would not require me to alter the parameter list.
     2. It also reduces the size of the parameter list, which usually makes the function call easier to understand.
-    3. If many functions are called with the parts, they often duplicate the logic that manipulates these parts—logic that can often be moved to the whole.
+    3. If many functions are called with the parts, they often duplicate the logic that manipulates these parts - logic that can often be moved to the whole.

-    The main reason I wouldn’t do this is if I don’t want the called function to have a dependency on the whole—which typically occurs when they are in different modules.
+    The main reason I wouldn’t do this is if I don’t want the called function to have a dependency on the whole - which typically occurs when they are in different modules.

 * Mechanics
     1. Create an empty function with the desired parameters.